 How to Disable Automatic WordPress Updates

-Have you ever gone to check on your WordPress site, only to find your theme broken, plugin functionality crippled, or major features moved and changed?
-If so, you may have been surprised to find that WordPress’ automatic updates were to blame.
+Have you ever gone to check on your WordPress site, only to find your WordPress theme broken, plugin functionality crippled, or major features moved and changed?
+If so, you may have been surprised to find that the WordPress auto update was to blame.

-To avoid this problem, you can disable automatic updates in WordPress.
+A WordPress user can avoid this problem by disabling auto updates in WordPress.
 This gives you more control over your site, enabling you to test updates for compatibility and avoid potentially unwanted feature changes.
-Of course, it also means you’ll need to manually update your site in order to patch potential security holes.
+Of course, it also means you’ll need to manually update WordPress to the latest version in order to patch potential security holes.

 Why Disable Automatic WordPress Updates?

-Generally speaking, automatic updates in WordPress are a good thing, and we’d recommend that most users leave them enabled.
-However, there are some cases when disabling some or all automatic updates may be beneficial.
+Generally speaking, automatic updates in WordPress are a good thing, and we’d recommend that most users leave them enabled, especially for a security update.
+However, there are some cases when disabling some or all automatic updates may be beneficial to a WordPress user.

-The main reason to disable automatic WordPress updates is that they can sometimes break a website.
+The main reason to disable a WordPress automatic updates is that they can sometimes break a website.
 Most of the time, updates are thoroughly tested, and there won’t be any problems.
-This is especially true with WordPress core, as well as many popular themes and plugins.
+This is especially true with WordPress core, as well as many popular themes updates and plugins.

 With that being said, developers can’t possibly test their software with every possible combination of plugins and themes.
-If you have tools installed that are built for a certain version of WordPress, or that rely on other plugins, an update to one can cause compatibility issues with the others.
+If you have tools installed that are built for a certain WordPress version of WordPress, or rely on other plugins, a WordPress update can cause compatibility issues with the others.
 In rare cases, this could cause a chain reaction that brings down an entire website or cripples mission-critical functionality.

-Another potential issue with automatic updates is unwanted feature changes.
+Another potential issue with WordPress auto updates is unwanted new feature changes.
 If you remember the launch of the WordPress Block Editor, formerly known as Gutenberg, you probably also remember the controversy surrounding it.
 Despite plenty of advance notice, many users experienced disruptions to their workflows because they weren’t prepared.